 Finance (No. 2) Act 2023 subsequently introduced sections 55B, 55C and 55D to VATA 1994, to deal with Deposit Schemes and ensure that no VAT is charged at any point in the supply chain in relation to the deposit element of the price for a deposit scheme product.

-The rules are intended to operate as follows:
+The VAT rules are intended to operate as follows:

-• VAT will only be due in relation to deposits not repaid as a result of the container not being returned.
+• VAT will only be due on deposits not repaid because the container was not returned.

 • The charging of VAT will only apply to the first person in the supply chain, or the 'producer' and then only if the supply of the drink by that business was standard rated.